Achieve Pixel-Perfect Implementation with Design Mirror for Figma

 The Workflow Problem

 When you're implementing a design, you're constantly context-switching.
-Figma in one window, Xcode in another, simulator somewhere else.
+Figma in one window, your code editor in another, browser somewhere else.
 You're trying to hold the design in your head while you code, then visually comparing afterwards.

 The mental overhead adds up.
 And the pixel-level details?
 They slip through.